ocochard/life_calendar/README.md

 A simple Python CLI tool that generates a printable PDF showing your life in weeks.
 Inspired by the [Wait But Why Life Calendars](https://store.waitbutwhy.com/collections/life-calendars).

+> **Note**: This project was written by [Claude Code](https://claude.com/claude-code), Anthropic's AI-powered coding assistant.

 ## What It Does

 Creates a visual representation of a 90-year life as a grid of 4,680 weeks (52 weeks × 90 years).
 Each week you've lived is filled in black, while future weeks remain empty.
 This powerful visualization helps you understand how precious time really is.

 ## Features

-- Simple CLI interface - just enter your birthdate
+- Simple CLI interface - interactive or command-line arguments
-- Generates a clean, printable PDF (A4 landscape)
+- Generates a clean, printable PDF (A4 portrait)
 - 52×90 grid showing every week from age 0 to 90
+- Spacious layout with gaps between boxes for better readability
 - Past weeks filled in black, future weeks empty
-- Labeled axes showing weeks of year and age
+- Clear directional arrows showing time progression
+- Age labels: 0-85 on left side, 90 on right side
+- Week labels on top axis
+- Customizable title
 - Minimal dependencies (just ReportLab)
 - KISS principle - simple, maintainable code